Travelers around Pleasant Hill (Rt. 16) would not likely know why these two poles stand tall in the yard of Brian and Leisa Jarvis Prunty

 Richards said "We'd sell eggs for six cents a dozen to buy an airmail stamp, which was six cents," the service frequently used to write soldiers serving in World War II.

-The pick-up site was on the old Talmadge Geho farm, currently owned by Brian and Leisa Jarvis Prunty, who have kept the airmail poles in tact.
+The pick-up site was on the old Tallmadge Geho farm, Pleasant Hill, still have the airmail poles in tact.
 "They have considerable historical significance," said Leisa Prunty.
 "That's why we've left them in the yard."

 The experimental service first connected